 The history and success of the Craft Brewing industry will forever be linked to one iconic style; The American IPA.
 IPA has helped grow Craft Beer to what it is currently today.
 There are now many shapes and forms of IPA, but they all share bright aromatic hop aroma of Citrus, Tropical Fruit, and Pine.
 Hop flavor coats the tongue and these beers finish with an assertive, but balanced bitterness.

 Dank IPA was inspired by installing our Centrifuge.
 The Centrifuge can separate beer from the hops left over from dry hopping, in doing so this creates bright and dank hop flavors.
 We wanted to play off of this so we built an IPA with the most “Dank” hops available to see how far we could push this beer.

 Light copper with off-white foam.
 Dank aromas of peach, mango, papaya, and blueberry.
 Bright flavors of lychee fruit, grapefruit, and light candy maltiness.
 Finishes piney, with a touch of grapefruit rind, fresh and super hoppy!

 Rich and hearty burgers, French fries and complex pizzas.
 Aged cheddar cheese, aged meats, and pickled vegetables.
-Indian cuisine that is spice forward balanced yogurt and cream based sauces.
+Indian cuisine that is spice forward and balanced by yogurt and cream-based sauces.